AHES03/MusicTagger/README.md

 ## Features

-- Browse and select local music files (MP3, FLAC, AAC)
+- Import local music files individually or by folder (recursive, up to 2 levels deep)
-- Search Spotify for track metadata
+- View and edit existing file tags (title, artist, album, track, disc, genre, artwork, and more)
-- View and edit existing file tags
+- Search Spotify to auto-fill metadata for a selected file
-- Write metadata and embed album artwork directly to files
+- Embed album artwork directly into audio files
-- Supports multiple audio formats via automatic format detection
+- Supports FLAC, MP3, AAC, M4A, and WAV via automatic format detection

 ---